Typebulb FAQ

 How does inference work?

 The Infer tab is a prompt for runtime LLM calls.
-When your code calls tb.infer(), the LLM receives: your inference instructions, an example output (from Insight), your code (so it knows the expected JSON shape), and the data to process.
+When your code in code.tsx calls tb.infer(), the LLM receives: your inference instructions, an example output (from insight.json), your code.tsx (so it knows the expected JSON shape), and the data.txt to process.
 A modal shows the user what will be sent; confirm and the LLM streams its response.

 The Insight tab holds JSON that serves as both a working example (showing the LLM what shape you expect) and the current output (updated after tb.infer() completes).
 Your code reads it via tb.insight().
 There's no separate JSON Schema.
 The code IS the schema.